 Explanatory Data Analysis group

-Patterns are ideally suited to describe and explain structure in data, but traditional pattern mining approaches usually result in too many patterns; the infamous pattern explosion.
-This issue can be addressed by constructing pattern-based models that accurately yet succinctly capture the relevant structure in the data.
-We often—but not always—use information theoretic principles to this end (see below).
-Pattern-based modelling can be applied to many data types and tasks.
+Patterns are ideally suited to describe and explain structure in data, but traditional pattern mining approaches usually result in too many patterns, and/or are limited to relatively 'simple' data types such as Boolean data.
+We develop methods for finding pattern-based models that accurately yet succinctly capture the relevant structure in more complex data, such as rank matrices, graphs/networks, and spatiotemporal data.
+We typically use information theoretic principles to this end, such as the minimum description length (MDL) and maximum entropy principles.

-As it is often hard to define upfront which patterns are 'interesting', it may be very helpful to involve the human in the loop.
-That is, by visualising data and patterns, and by asking the domain expert for feedback, it is possible to learn and model the user's preferences.
+As it is often hard to define upfront which patterns are 'interesting', it can be very helpful to involve the human in the loop.
+That is, by visualising data and patterns, and by asking the domain expert for feedback, it is possible to learn from the expert's background knowledge and preferences.
 This can be paraphrased as "Mine, Interact, Learn, Repeat".
-Interactive data mining aims discover to more interesting patterns with little effort from the user.
+Human-guided mining and learning aims discover to interesting patterns and models with little effort from the user.

 Recent papers include Learning what matters – Sampling interesting patterns, on combining preference learning, pattern mining, and sampling; and Flexible constrained sampling with guarantees for pattern mining, on efficient and flexible sampling.